Advancing science.

 LOCUS

-Local land use from satellite Observation and Computational analysis
+Local land use from satellite observation and computational analysis

-A remote sensing and machine learning pipeline extracting high-resolution local land use and land cover data from satellite imagery — providing ground-truth inputs for GHG inventories, REDD+ accounting, and environmental assessments in data-sparse contexts.
+A remote sensing and machine learning pipeline extracting high-resolution local land use and land cover data from satellite imagery, providing ground-truth inputs for GHG inventories, REDD+ accounting and environmental assessments in data-sparse contexts.

 Addresses a critical bottleneck in climate reporting for developing nations: the absence of reliable, granular land use data at sub-national scale.